weezwo/blockbuster/README.md

 # Blockbuster

-A simple implementation of the classic brickbreaker game in vanilla js with rudimmentary physics.
+A simple implementation of the classic brickbreaker game in vanilla js with rudimentary physics.

 ## Notable Features